Teaching Kids About Knife Safety

 Few kids forget their first pocket knife.
 Whether they're shaving down kindling, opening a bottle or sharpening a stick to roast a hot dog, the pocket knife is an indispensable camping accessory for any young Boy Scout.
 The adage is that every man should have a pocket knife, but teaching kids how to safely use pocket knives can be tricky.
 Here are some tips.

-How old should your child be to use a knife?
-Unfortunately, there's no perfect answer to this question, as maturity, not age, is the most important factor when deciding if a child is ready to use a pocket knife.
-A good rule of thumb is to monitor how your child operates with similar tools.
 Try giving your son or daughter a butter knife or a dull pair of scissors to test whether or not they can use the tool correctly and listen to your instructions.
 This way you can gauge their readiness level without any consequences.

 Teach Your Child to Respect Knives